Ciara: Philanthropy

 In September 2008, Ciara contributed to the song "Just Stand Up!" with fifteen other female artists, who shared the stage to perform the song live on September 5, 2008, during the "Stand Up to Cancer" television special.
 The proceeds from the single were given to the fundraiser.
 The television special helped raise $100 million for cancer research.
 In 2009, Ciara became the face of Dosomething.org's "Do Something 101" campaign to raise school supplies for those in need at the start of the school year.
 She filmed a public service announcement to endorse the campaign.

 In December 2017, Ciara joined her husband's nonprofit 'Why Not You' Foundation as a board director.
 Through the foundation, she would eventually open a charter school called Why Not You Academy in June 2021 following an announcement eight months prior.
 They would also partner with the NFL Players Association and Goalsetter to open checking accounts for students at Denny International Middle School with a donation of $35,000 in May 2021.
-Ciara would later partner with the Black Women's Health Imperative and Hologic's Project Health Equality on their collaborative 'Cerving Confidence' campaign to raise awareness about the disproportionate effects of cervical cancer on black women.
+Ciara later partnered with the Black Women's Health Imperative and Hologic's Project Health Equality on their collaborative 'Cerving Confidence' campaign to raise awareness about the disproportionate effects of cervical cancer on black women.
 Amid the COVID-19 pandemic, Ciara donated one million meals to Food Lifeline to help the Puget Sound Region.

+In December 2025, Ciara and Wilson donated $3 million to Mount Sinai Karvis Children's Hospital in New York City to help fund a new therapeutic play and creative arts space for patients.
+The same month, the couple donated $500,000 through their Why Not You Foundation to support food access initiatives across Atlanta, with a focus on underserved neighborhoods in southwest Atlanta.